Data Analytics

 Course Description

 The Data Analytics Certificate Program prepares students to explore and analyze data to solve real-world business problems.
-This hands-on course covers the essential tools and techniques used in the industry today, including SQL for data querying, Tableau for data visualization, and R for statistical analysis.
+This hands-on course covers the essential tools and techniques used in the industry today, including SQL for data querying, Tableau for data visualization, and Python for statistical analysis.

 Students will learn how to collect, clean, and interpret data, design dashboards, and communicate findings through impactful reports.
 Guided projects and a capstone assignment provide practical experience working with datasets across industries such as business, healthcare, marketing, and operations.